canonical/packer-maas/rocky8/README.md

 # Building the image using a kickstart mirror

-To tell Packer to use a specific mirror set the `KS_MIRROR` environment variable poiniting to the mirror URL.
+To tell Packer to use a specific mirror set the `KS_MIRROR` environment variable pointing to the mirror URL.

 ```shell
 export KS_MIRROR="https://dl.rockylinux.org/pub/rocky/8"